splunk/public-o11y-docs/gdi/opentelemetry/components/resourcedetection-processor.rst

 Collect system metadata using all available sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following example shows how to use all sources available to the ``system`` detector to determine the host name.
-The ``attributes`` field tells the processor to only append the selected attributes.
+The ``resource_attributes`` field tells the processor to only include the selected attributes.

 .. code-block:: yaml